 Compact balances are great for basic weighing tasks, whether it’s a beginner’s course in chemistry, cooking or even to weigh small animals.
 They are usually light in design, easy to transport, and simple to clean.
 Compact balances require no training and lets students start weighing almost immediately.
 Most offer both AC and battery power.

-These scientific scales offer more features, can weigh smaller items with greater precision, and are meant for more science-based applications.
+Intermediate-level scientific scales offer more features, can weigh smaller items with greater precision, and are meant for more science-based applications.
 It is assumed that the students already understand the basics of weighing (such as the tare key, units, proper recording, calibration etc...) and are ready to try on more specialised experiments in higher levels of science.

 Weighing tasks in both education and research labs might need an accumulation feature (do remember, these balances are made for small compounds and tiny quantities), percentage weighing and parts counting functions, for a greater variety of more complex experiments and tasks.